 - It’s important to document assistance programs, qualifications, and assessments of recipients.

-Private foundations looking to start a disaster-relief assistance program should consult with their tax advisor.
+Private foundations that wish to launch a disaster-relief assistance program should consult with their tax advisor.

-Your foundation’s strategic plan can be invaluable when determining how to increase the use of any carryforwards.
+A foundation’s strategic plan can be invaluable, particularly when determining how to increase the use of any carryforwards.

 Capital Gains and Losses